Hollywood Bowl

-The Hollywood Bowl is an amphitheatre in the Hollywood Hills neighborhood of Los Angeles, California.
-It was named one of the 10 best live music venues in America by Rolling Stone magazine in 2018.
+The Hollywood Bowl is an amphitheatre and public park in the Hollywood Hills of Los Angeles, California.
+It was named one of the 10 best live music venues in the United States by Rolling Stone magazine in 2018 and was listed on the National Register of Historic Places in 2023.

 The Hollywood Bowl is known for its distinctive bandshell, originally a set of concentric arches that graced the site from 1929 through 2003, before being replaced with a larger one to begin the 2004 season.
-The shell is set against the backdrop of the Hollywood Hills and the famous Hollywood Sign to the northeast.
+The shell is set against the backdrop of the Hollywood Hills and the Hollywood Sign to the northeast.

-The "bowl" refers to the shape of the concave hillside into which the amphitheater is carved.
+The "bowl" refers to the shape of the concave meadow or dell, originally called Daisy Dell, into which the amphitheatre is carved.
 The Bowl is owned by the County of Los Angeles and is the home of the Hollywood Bowl Orchestra, the summer home of the Los Angeles Philharmonic, and the host venue for hundreds of musical events each year.

-It is located at 2301 North Highland Avenue, west of the (former) French Village.
-It is north of Hollywood Boulevard and approximately 1 mile (1.6 km) from the Hollywood/Highland Metro Rail station.
+Located on North Highland Avenue, it is north of Hollywood Boulevard and approximately 1 mile (1.6 km) from the Hollywood/Highland Metro Rail station.
 It is adjacent to U.S. Route 101.

 History

 Siting and opening

 The site of the Hollywood Bowl was chosen in 1919 by William Reed and his son H. Ellis Reed, who were dispatched to find a suitable location for outdoor performances by the members of the newly formed Theatre Arts Alliance, headed by Christine Wetherill Stevenson.
-The Reeds selected a natural amphitheater, a shaded canyon and popular picnic spot known as 'Daisy Dell' in Bolton Canyon, which was chosen for its natural acoustics and its proximity to downtown Hollywood.
+The Reeds selected a natural theater, a shaded canyon and popular picnic spot known as Daisy Dell in Bolton Canyon, which was chosen for its natural acoustics and its proximity to downtown Hollywood.
 The Community Park and Art Association, then headed by F. W. Blanchard, was the first organization to begin building the Bowl.

 One of the earliest performances at the Bowl was Hollywood High School's Performance of Shakespeare's Twelfth Night.
 The Women's World Peace Concert was held on November 11, 1921.
 On November 11, 1921, the first Sunrise Service took place at the bowl, in one of its first major events.
 With the building of the first actual stage, consisting of little more than wooden platforms and canvas, The Bowl officially opened on July 11, 1922.